lachlanmcdonald/mg-shader-wiki/Brush-Shaders.md

-**Brush Shaders** are shaders that allow you to easily to add or remove voxels from your geometry by selecting the area in which you want the shaders to take effect.
+> **Brush Shaders** are shaders that allow you to easily to add or remove voxels from your geometry by selecting the area in which you want the shaders to take effect.

+## How to use a Brush Shader:

 1. Select **Box Mode** [B]
 2. Select